caiobep/caiobep/README.md

 ## Hello there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a software engineer with a specialization in front-end development based in São Paulo, Brazil.
+I'm a software engineer with a specialization in front-end development.

 I love how computers influence our society, the possibilities that it provides are endless.
 Since 2015 I've been creating tools to help humans integrate computers on their day-to-day life.